2017 World Championships in Athletics – Men's 4 × 100 metres relay

-The men's 4 x 100 metres relay at the 2017 World Championships in Athletics was held at the United kingdom,London Olympic Stadium on 12 August.
+The men's 4 × 100 metres relay at the 2017 World Championships in Athletics was held at the Olympic Stadium in London, England on 12 August.

 Summary

 As the final was billed as Usain Bolt's final race, many eyes were on the Jamaican team, which put their hurdle gold medalist Omar McLeod on leadoff.
 Their main challenger was expected to be USA which put their 2015 anchor, Mike Rodgers on leadoff, and scheduled the fastest starter in the championships, Christian Coleman to run against Bolt on anchor.
 Earlier in the day, Bolt did anchor the team to qualify, minus McLeod.
+The home Great Britain team had run a strong semi-final, and led a quartet with France, China and Japan who were expected to compete for bronze, and possibly take advantage of slip-ups from the 'Big 2'.

 Out of the blocks, USA and Jamaica were out about even, making up the stagger on Stuart Dutamby for France to their outside.
 Great Britain with Chijindu Ujah and on the far outside, Shuhei Tada for Japan were also out with them.
 A good British handoff to Adam Gemili had them passing China on their outside, while USA's 100 metre champion Justin Gatlin gained a step on Julian Forte for Jamaica.
 Into the third leg around the turn, USA's Jaylen Bacon maintained the lead against Jamaica's Yohan Blake, with Britain's Danny Talbot also ahead of Jamaica.
 Britain made a smooth blind handoff to Nethaneel Mitchell-Blake while Coleman took the baton off Bacon, Britain leaving the zone with a slight advantage, while Bolt had two metres to make up for Jamaica.
 Such a gain was expected to be within Bolt's ability but four steps into the straightaway, Bolt flinched in pain, hopping then somersaulting to the track.
 Mitchell-Blake and Coleman raced almost even until the last 20 metres when Mitchell-Blake pulled ahead and dipped at the finish line for an unexpected British win on home soil.
 8 metres back, Japan came home with bronze, backing up their Olympic silver.